 The faculty in the division of cardiology at Children's Hospital of Michigan and Wayne State University School of Medicine are dedicated to the instruction and guidance of our fellows.
 We know that in three short years you will be joining us in the small community of pediatric cardiology.
 Thus, we take pride in treating you as our colleagues from the time of your arrival.

 Children's Hospital of Michigan is consistently ranked among the nation's top pediatric hospitals.
-There are 17 full time pediatric cardiologists here with all subspecialties represented.
+There are 15 full time pediatric cardiologists here with all subspecialties represented.
 We have two brand new state of the art catheterization laboratories and the latest echo and stress equipment.
-The Wayne State University School of Medicine ranks in the top 20% of all North American medical schools in research expenditures.
 As Michigan's only free standing children's hospital, Children's Hospital of Michigan is located in the heat of a large urban area offering the fellows exposure to the whole gamut of congenital and acquired heart disease,

 The curriculum is designed to provide a maximum exposure to develop clinical skills and at the same time train the fellows in research skills which will enable them to complete successfully for academic pediatric cardiology positions.
 Thus, the first year includes 3 four week blocks in the cardiac cath and echocardiography laboratories, two blocks on the inpatient service, two blocks of protected research time, one block of exercise stress lab and cardiac MRI, one block of cardiovascular surgery and one block of inpatient/transplant service.

 We individualize the subsequent years to each individual's desire and skill, but in general the 2nd year fellow spends two blocks on the cath and echo service, one block on inpatient service, Stress/MRI, cardiovascular surgery, inpatient/transplant rotation and five blocks on dedicated research.